StuartCowley/irfan-weather-app/README.md

-This application is the first assignment of the Frontend Module of the Manchester Codes Software Engineering Course.
+This app is the first assignment of the frontend module of the manchester codes software engineering course.
 This project is an introduction to the front end framework React.